PX4/PX4-user_guide/en/peripherals/pwm_escs_and_servo.md

 # PWM Servos and ESCs (Motor Controllers)

-This section describes the interfaces to PWM-based brushless motor controllers and servos.
+This section describes how to connect and power PWM-based brushless motor controllers and servos.

 ## ESC Power Connection